Capital Group · Financial Services · Enterprise UX

 Three roles, zero differentiation

-The same paper form was the interface for everyone — the business owner making a change once a year, the TPA managing compliance across multiple plans, and the Internal Associate processing updates daily.
-Each had completely different information needs, different action authority, and different stakes.
+The same paper form was the interface for everyone — a business owner changing one field a year, a TPA managing compliance across multiple plans, an Internal Associate processing updates daily.
 The form treated them identically.

 Dual approval was non-negotiable

-Both the TPA and Internal Associate were required to sign off on every plan change before it could be applied.
-This wasn't bureaucracy to design around — it was a compliance requirement baked into the product.
-The challenge was making that required two-party approval fast, visible, and not a bottleneck.
+Both TPA and Internal Associate were required to sign off on every plan change — a compliance requirement, not bureaucracy to design around.
 It couldn't be eliminated.
 It had to be made intentional.

 No shared record, no shared visibility

-Before the platform, there was no single place where a request lived.
-It existed as an email attachment, a scanned PDF, a phone call someone might or might not remember.
+Before the platform, a request existed as an email attachment, a scanned PDF, a phone call someone might not remember.
 Nobody knew where anything was in the approval chain without asking.
-The absence of a shared record was the root problem — everything else was downstream of that.
+The absence of a shared record was the root problem.

 02 — The Strategic Frame